 - Easier collaboration

-For a more comprehensive detail of the platform approach and where to start, download the white paper “A platform approach to legal operations and digital transformation”.
+For a more comprehensive detail of the platform approach and where to start, download the white paper “A workspace approach to legal operations and digital transformation”.